chinmaya-kumar-behera/workers-hive/README.md

 ### Search Technician
 - Allows users to search for technicians based on their specific needs.
-- Filters by service type, location, ratings, and availability.
-- Displays detailed profiles of technicians, including their skills, experience, and customer reviews.
+- Displays detailed profiles of technicians, including their skills, experience.

 ### User Registration for Service Providers
 - Service providers can register on the platform to offer their services.
 - Registration includes verification steps to ensure the credibility of the service providers.
-- Providers can manage their profiles, including services offered, pricing, and availability.
+- Providers can manage their profiles, including services offered, pricing.

 ### Real-Time Chat Window
 - Facilitates direct communication between customers and service providers.
 - Ensures quick response times and better coordination for service appointments.
 - Supports text messaging and multimedia sharing for a comprehensive communication experience.

 ### Admin Dashboards
 - Provides admins with tools for efficient data management and oversight.
 - Dashboards include metrics for user activity, service requests, and system performance.
 - Admins can manage users, review service provider applications, and resolve disputes.